 - Lower the risk of you suffering a fall

 Being retired means you’ll have more time to exercise, so make the most of your time off and sign up for some classes that catch your eye.
+If you live in a retirement community like Starhaven Villas, you’ll find classes and activities to sign up for in the community clubhouse.

 Pay attention to preventative advice